astatalan/minecraft-theory-part-2/README.md

 its sumipe's 33rd bday. going to finish it on sumipe 33rd birthday.
-Edit: it is finished on 2:18 PM december 19 JST
+Edit: it is finished on 2:18 PM december 19 JST Edit 2: 4:05 pm jst december 19 had to include details about beacon and purple aerogel suit and that the next update is definetly an autumn update.